bevyengine/rfcs/rfcs/45-stageless.md

 ### System ordering

-The most important way in which we can configure systems is by specifying **when** they run.
+The most important way we can configure systems is by telling the scheduler *when* they should be run.
 The ordering of systems is always defined relative to other systems: either directly or by checking the systems that belong to a label.

 There are two basic forms of system ordering constraints: